 I’m becoming good friends with Cauliflower lately.
 I don’t recall eating much of it when k was growing up, and even when I was a grown up.
 It was juts recently, probably last year that I started to fancy it.
 I find it perfect for my Meat Free Monday dishes, and it is budget friendly especially I buy that while cauliflower rather than the bagged cauliflower florets or riced cauliflower.
 Cauliflower doesn’t really have much taste in it, so it relies heavily on the sauce or spices added to it.
 This recipe for instance was coated with spiced all-purpose flour mixture and served with sweet and salty teriyaki sesame sauce.
 This could go head to head with the meat teriyaki, it is that good.

-I’ve made this recipe 2 times trying different ways to make it.
-Here are the other possible options in case you are looking for alternative way to make it
+I’ve made this recipe 3 times trying different ways to make it.
+Here are the options in case you are looking for alternative ways to make it.

-- Bake: this Method requires only to toss the cauliflower in olive oil, then season and bake/roast it.
+- Bake: this Method requires only tossing the cauliflower in olive oil, then season and bake/roast it.
 This method takes about 45 minutes to cook.

-Coat and Bake: Last method is this one in the recipe.
-Coat the Cauliflower with all-purpose flour then bake until cook, about 45 minutes.
+- Coat and Bake: Last method is this one in the recipe.
+Coat the Cauliflower with seasoned all-purpose flour mixture then bake until cook, about 45 minutes.
+I like this method better as it produces a more flavorful dish.
+It does require extra step of coating but it is totally worth it.

 The Sesame Teriyaki Sauce